Deligne--Lusztig duality on the moduli stack of bundles: Introduction

-\vsp We study \emph{DG-categories} over $k$.
+\begin{notn}[DG-categories] We study \emph{DG-categories} over $k$.
 Unless otherwise stated, DG-categories are assumed to be \emph{cocomplete} (i.e., containing small colimits), and functors between them are assumed to be $k$-linear and \emph{continuous} (i.e. preserving small colimits).
-The $(\infty,1)$-category forming by them is denoted by $\DGCat_\cont$.
+The $(\infty,1)$-category formed by them is denoted by $\DGCat_\cont$.
 The corresponding $(\infty,2)$-category is denoted by $\bDGCat_\cont$.